joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 </div>

-You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5 on any x86_64 Kubernetes cluster running at v1.14 - v1.16.
-Use these instructions if you are using open source Kubernetes or distributions such as Rancher.
+You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5 on any x86_64 Kubernetes cluster running at v1.14 - v1.16 or on s390x on OpenShift Container Platform running LinuxONE.
 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 When the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
 {:shortdesc}

 If you prefer to automate the installation of the service, check out the [Ansible Playbook](/docs/blockchain-sw-25?topic=blockchain-sw-25-ansible-install-ibp) that can be used to complete all of the deployment steps for you.